Generative Adversarial Networks via a Composite Annealing of Noise and Diffusion: Preliminary

 \subsection{Generative adversarial networks}

-Let us start with a review of the generative adversarial networks (GAN).
+Let us begin with a technical introduction to the generative adversarial networks (GAN).
 Given a set of real data ($\real$), GAN aims to generate new data with similar statistics as the real data.
-GAN consists of the two networks: the generator (\generator) that creates fake data ($\fake$) from a random latent vector ($\latent$), and the discriminator (\discriminator) that distinguishes the real data with the fake data.
+GAN consists of the two networks: the generator ($\generator$) that creates fake data ($\fake$) from a random latent vector ($\latent$), and the discriminator ($\discriminator$) that distinguishes the real data against the fake data.
 To this aim, a min-max loss ($F$) is defined~\cite{goodfellow2014generative} as

-where $p_\text{data}(x)$ is the true distribution of the reals, and $p_\text{z}(z)$ is a random variable.
+where $p_\text{data}(x)$ is the true distribution of the reals, and $p_\text{z}(z)$ is a random probability distribution.
 GANs are optimized using a stochastic gradient descent, e.g., Adam~\cite{kingma2014adam}, in an alternative way such that the generator is updated to minimize $F$ while the discriminator is trained to maximize $F$.